nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 For example, the `Logic` component defines its API in the `Logic.java` interface and implements its functionality using the `LogicManager.java` class which follows the `Logic` interface.
 Other components interact with a given component through its interface rather than the concrete class, as illustrated in the (partial) class diagram below.

 <div markdown="span" class="alert alert-info">
-:information_source: **Note:** Implementing the core component's API through an interface prevent outside component's from being coupled to it.
+:information_source: **Note:** Implementing the core component's API through an interface prevents outside component from being coupled to it.
 </div>

 <img src="images/ComponentManagers.png" width="300" />